 Getting Started with Reconciling Accounts

 Did you notice the Reconcile button in the top right hand corner of your account, and wonder what that was for?
 Or maybe you noticed your balance in YNAB is a little (or a lot) off track.
 Because you use your budget to make spending decisions, your accounts in YNAB need to agree with your bank—this process is called Reconciliation.
-We recommend you reconcile your on-budget accounts at least once a week.
+We recommend you reconcile your on-budget accounts, such as checkings, savings and credit cards, at least once a week.

 Below, we'll explain the balances and transaction statuses that come into play during that process.
 Don't worry if this is unfamiliar territory, we'll walk you through the complete steps in the next help doc.